Blueberry Simple Syrup For Coffee

 How I settled on this recipe

-Blueberry simple syrup ratio
+Blueberry simple syrup ratio for coffee

-Ingredients for homemade blueberry syrup
+Ingredients for blueberry simple syrup

 - Fresh or frozen blueberries – both work well and I use them interchangeably depending on what I have.
 Fresh blueberries in peak season give a slightly brighter, more fragrant berry syrup.
 Frozen blueberries release more juice immediately on heating and produce a deeper, more consistent color year-round.